 - Backpacking and Hiking in the Adirondack Mountains Upstate New York - Fall Semester (September or October) PE 279

 - Skiing in Vermont - Winter Session (January) PE 179

 Any student can register for these courses.
-Outdoor living classes are not closed only to Health and Physical Education majors but open to anyone attending York College.
+Outdoor living classes are not exclusive only to Health and Human Performance majors but open to anyone attending York College.
 Whether it is a matter of receiving one credit for graduation or your affinity for the outdoors, take advantage of learning how to do things right to survive in the wild, on water, or on snow while having fun.

 For more information please contact: